 By the time you’ve showered and had a drink and a post-ride natter in the garden, Kerry will be ready to talk you through the evenings’ delights.
 It’ll be time to enjoy a quick canapé and maybe a pre-dinner aperitif in the evening sun.
-In the meantime, dinner will doubtless be on the go.
-Tonight it might be roasted feta and wild mushroom stuffed chicken breast wrapped in parma ham served up on ratatouille made with courgettes from the garden and quinoa.
+In the meantime, Serge will be busy in the kitchen.

 …All that remains is the wine!

 Tea, coffee or an infusion picked fresh from the herb garden next to the dining table will finish things off whilst you sit back and look at the stars over the moonlit mountains.